Stacks Image 1507

 Examples

-These examples are used to demonstrate how interaction patterns described by "exotic team dynamics" may manifest in practice.[8]
-The examples are not exhaustive.
+These examples illustrate how the interaction patterns described by "exotic team dynamics" may manifest in practice and are not exhaustive.

 Additional Perspectives